MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 - You have access to an Azure Stack HCI, version 23H2 or Azure Stack HCI, version 22H2 system that is deployed, registered, and connected to Azure.
 - You have at least **Owner** or **Contributor** roles in your Azure subscription to turn on Foundational cloud security posture management (CSPM).

-## Enable Defender for Cloud on Azure Stack HCI
+## Enable Defender for Cloud for Azure Stack HCI

-Follow these steps to enable Defender for Cloud on Azure Stack HCI.
+Follow these steps to enable Defender for Cloud for Azure Stack HCI.

 - Step 1: Turn on Foundational CSPM.
 - Step 2: Turn on Defender for Servers for Arc-enabled hosts and Arc VMs.